open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 * Output delays are missing.
 This makes sense because we let a FIFO drive outputs directly and no output delay was constrained.
 For LEDs this is tolerable but in a productive design of course you would want to add those constraints manually.
 * **No** missing input delays are reported.
 The *olo_intf_sync* input synchronizer comes with scoped constraints and adds these constraints automatically.
 This demonstrates the usefulness of scoped constraints *Open Logic* provides wherever possible.
+  * For Verilog **there are** missing input delays, because scoped constraints only work for VHDL at the moment.

 ![Design](./VivadoTutorial/Pictures/timing_01.png)